Cyrus-Hei/comfyui-prompt-bank/README.md

 # ComfyUI Prompt Bank

-ComfyUI Prompt Bank is a ComfyUI extension to add a prompt bank to the sidebar of the default frontend, allowing easy storing of prompt presets.
+ComfyUI Prompt Bank is a ComfyUI extension to add a prompt bank to the sidebar of the default frontend, making prompt storing and saving easy.

 Save presets for a character, a series, a scenary etc. with ease.
 Save multiple costumes, hairstyles, or poses for your favourite characters!